dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To delete all canisters for a project:

-1. Open a new terminal and navigate to your project directory.
+- #### Step 1:  Open a new terminal and navigate to your project directory.

-2. Start the local canister execution environment, if necessary.
+- #### Step 2:  Start the local canister execution environment, if necessary.

     In most cases, this step is only necessary if you are running the canisters locally.

     If you were deleting canisters to run on a remote execution environment, e.g. the IC blockchain, you would include the `--network` command-line option to perform tasks on the environment specified under this parameter.

-3. Check the status of the project canisters running on the local canister execution environment by running the following command:
+- #### Step 3:  Check the status of the project canisters running on the local canister execution environment by running the following command:

         dfx canister status --all

-4. Stop all of the project canisters by running the following command:
+- #### Step 4:  Stop all of the project canisters by running the following command:

         dfx canister stop --all

-5. Delete all of the project canisters by running the following command:
+- #### Step 5:  Delete all of the project canisters by running the following command:

         dfx canister delete --all

+## Resources

+-   [Building on the IC](developer-docs/samples/overview) to explore sample dapps.

+-   [Concepts](concepts/index) to learn about different IC concepts and services.

+-   [IC Glossary](references/glossary) to learn the definitions of various terms used within the IC.